Roxy Torah Bright Snowboard Review and Buying Advice

 Approximate Weight: Felt normal

 On Snow Feel: The extra camber provides a pretty stable platform between the feet for hybrid rocker and it’s easier to one foot and flat base off the chair compared to C2 BTX.
 It’s a much different ride than the old Ollie Pop that I believe this replaced.
-It’s all in the XC2 BTX as it’s shorter rocker and longer camber profile give it a much more stable hybrid rocker feel that a lot will like.
+It’s all in the XC2 BTX as it’s a shorter rocker and longer camber profile give it a much more stable hybrid rocker feel that a lot will like.

 Flex: Not super easy to butter like but very doable.
-It’s got a nice snap out of the tip and tail and the flex feels very middle ground.
+It’s got a nice snap out of the tip and tail and the flex feels the very middle ground.
 Over time it goes to med/soft.